CodingOwl0/CMD-Cleaner/README.md

-# CM-Cleaner
+# CMD-Cleaner
-A Batch-File that cleans and optimize your PC.
+A Batch-File that cleans and optimizes your PC.
 Copyright: Luca Franziskowski

 This Software is free to use.